K-Phoen/rulerz/doc/writing_rules.md

 ];
 ```

-## Step 1: Instanciate the RulerZ engine
+## Step 1: Instantiate the RulerZ engine

 In order to work, the `RulerZ` engine needs a compiler and at least one
 compilation target.